This course will take into account the release of version 2.0 of the ERICA Tool.

-Online.
+Interactive online course.
 A combination of accessing recorded learning content and live interactive sessions.

 This online course covers aspects of environmental (non-human biota or wildlife) radiological assessment, including radionuclide transfer, dosimetry, effects, benchmarks, dispersion and how to model atmospheric noble gases.
 The course uses the ERICA Tool for most practical aspects.
 See below for more details.

-From 9 November, we will make course materials and information on how to install and test the ERICA Tool available.
+We will make course materials available for participants to view and complete in their own time.
+We will make course materials and information on how to install and test the ERICA Tool available.
 You will then be able to access these in your own time.

 - 12 November (16:30-18:00 AEDT / 13:30-15:00 AWST) - Introduction to the course and lecturers

 - 16 November (16:30-18:00 AEDT / 13:30-15:00 AWST) - Q&A, discussion

 - 20 November (16:30-18:00 AEDT / 13:30-15:00 AWST) - Q&A, discussion

 - 24 November (16:00-18:00 AEDT / 13:00-15:00 AWST) - Recap, Q&A, discussion of exercises and demonstrations